JavaScript is required

 While dramas and novels often depict the classic progression of "romantic attraction ((こい)) leading to love ((あい))," real-life experiences can differ, and that is perfectly acceptable.
 There can be as many ways of loving as there are people, each with their unique journey and expression of (こい) and (あい).

-Common phrases/words using 恋, 愛, and 好き
+Common expressions of love that include 恋, 愛, and 好き

 Reading